hjanime/SPADEVizR/README.md

 *In this representation, six clusters (20, 23, 7, 50, 31, 15) have been identified as Abondant Clusters, that is to say clusters having an abundance statistically greater than 2% for the selected samples (p-value < 0.01).*

-## <a name="stat_function_identifyDAC"/> 4.2 Identification of Differentially Abundant Clusters
+## <a name="stat_function_identifyDAC"/> 4.2 Identification of cell clusters having a different number of associated cells between two biological conditions (Differentially Abundant Clusters)
-The `identifyDAC()` function identifies clusters with a number of associated cells statistically different between two biological conditions.
-These clusters are identified using a two sample t-test.
-The `identifyDAC()` function returns a `DAC` object which can be plotted.
+Differentially Abundant Clusters are cells clusters having a number of associated cells statistically different between two biological conditions.
+These relevant clusters can be identified using the `identifyDAC()` function which returns a `DAC` object.
+By default, a two sample t-test is used to identify these clusters.

-The `identifyDAC()` function takes as parameter: a `Results` or `SPADEResults` object and a named numeric vector `conditions` specifying the samples to consider in the two conditions.
-This named vector must provide the correspondence between samples (in names) and conditions (`1` to specify the first biological condition, `2` to indicate the second biological condition and `NA` otherwise).
-Differentially abundant clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the fold-change threshold (`th.fc` parameter, set by default to `1`).
+The `identifyDAC()` function takes as parameter: a `Results` or `SPADEResults` object and two vectors (`condition1` and `condition2`) specifying the samples to consider in the two conditions.
+Differentially Abundant Clusters are characterized by two thresholds: the p-value threshold (`th.pvalue` parameter, set by default to `0.05`) and the fold-change threshold (`th.fc` parameter, set by default to `1`).

 For instance, the identification of clusters differentially abundant with a fold-change greater than 2 in the selected conditions with a p-value < 0.05 can be done using the following command: